LukeGrahamLandry/hctarcs/devlog.md

     - `argumentids` match input keys
     - `argumentnames` match `fields[0]` of corresponding argument_reporter_string_number
     - `proccode` gives a string for the function name which I think is how procedures_call references it instead of by block id
+      - Arguments have types, `%b` for bool and `%s` for number/string (so some inference needed)
 - procedures_call
   - another `mutation` field
 - argument_reporter_string_number:
   - `fields[VALUE]` is name of the argument

+Rust macros can't expand to one branch of a match???
+And the error message for that is `macro expansion ignores token `=>` and any following.
+Macro <NAME> is likely invalid in pattern context`, which is true I guess but did not make it obvious to me that what I wanted was impossible rather than just me making a syntax mistake.
+I guess a macro doesn't expand to a stream of tokens, it has to expand to whole ast nodes?
+But like ehhhh why, sad day.

 ## Indirect Lisp Idea (Dec 26)